 Patients are usually put on medications to improve their life expectancy and reduce their chances of sudden death.

 Surgeries and medical devices are useful in patients to fix the underlying cause and to help the heart function normally.
+Visit the best heart hospital in Delhi for treatment.

 Lifestyle changes such as low sodium in the diet, fluid regulation, maintaining weight and appropriate exercises play an important role in worsening of symptoms.